crtheisen/lol-mastery-analysis/README.md

 So pretty!
 Edge bundling/radial charts are gorgeous to look at and provides a pretty cool spin on showing how champions relate to one another.
 We built our version off of [Mike Bostock's Hierarchical Edge Bundling](https://bl.ocks.org/mbostock/7607999)

+####Giving Back/Next Steps

+After we finalize our contest submission, we're planning on submitting all four of our modified visualizations back to [bl.ocks.org](http://bl.ocks.org/) so that future users of the site can build off of us, as well.
+Many of the visualizations we chose to build off of were themselves built from someone else's work, and continuing this cycle of improvement is important to us.

 ##Site Design

+First, let's set up the goals for the site:

+- It should present data in an interesting and informative way
+- It should work on as many platforms as possible (including mobile!)
+- It should load quickly and use as little bandwidth as possible
+- It should be easy for others to deploy themselves (replication!)

+With these goals in mind, we made two major design decisions.
+One, we decided to create static content to build our data visualizations on, instead of dynamically calculating the metrics on page load, per visitor.
+Future iterations of the site will also precalculate different leagues (think [champion.gg](http://www.champion.gg) style preprocessing).
+Second, we're using [Bootstrap](http://getbootstrap.com/) as the primary driver of our site, as it satisfies our need for a lightweight HTML/Javascript based static site.
+Bootstrap also has excellent mobile support.

+Each visualization is stuck into a separate .html container for display on each page.
+This way, the page loads up nearly instantly even if the visualisation takes a bit of time to calculate and display.

 ##FAQ